CSR, iESR and ESR guidance

 ST3 trainees who are at their currently due CCT date

-The new ESR outcome options for ST3 trainees who are at their currently due CCT date will be as follows:
+The ESR outcome options for ST3 trainees who are at their currently due CCT date will be as follows:

 • Competent/Excellent in WPBA requirements as evidenced by this ESR